Jlbspyder/DESSERT-SHOP/README.md

 - Full featured shopping cart
 - Add items to the cart and remove them
 - Increase/decrease the number of items in the cart
-- Reset their selections when they click "Start New Order"
 - Menu reviews and ratings
 - Top menu carousel
 - Pagination